axiom-crypto/axiom-docs/docs/sdk/rust-sdk/axiom-rust.md

 ---
 description: Writing a Rust Axiom Client Circuit
 sidebar_position: 5
-sidebar_label: axiom-sdk-rs
+sidebar_label: Axiom Rust SDK
 ---

-# axiom-sdk-rs
+# Axiom Rust SDK

 :::warning
 The Rust circuit SDK assumes more background in writing circuits with [halo2-lib](../../protocol/zero-knowledge-proofs/getting-started-with-halo2.md).
 We recommend using the Typescript SDK for most applications.
 :::

-The Rust SDK allows you to write more complex circuit, fully utilizing the capabilities of `halo2-lib`.
+The Rust SDK allows you to write more complex circuits, fully utilizing the capabilities of `halo2-lib`.

 ## Installation